khongten001/wpcap-for-delphi/README.md

 # Service Name and Transport Protocol Port Number Registry by IANA

 I am using the Service Name and Transport Protocol Port Number Registry provided by IANA.
 The Internet Assigned Numbers Authority (IANA) is a department of the Internet Corporation for Assigned Names and Numbers (ICANN) that is responsible for maintaining various Internet-related registries.

 This includes assigning unique identifiers to devices, protocols, and services, as well as managing the allocation of IP addresses and domain names.
 The Service Name and Transport Protocol Port Number Registry is a comprehensive list of standardized port numbers and their associated services, which helps ensure that network traffic is properly routed between devices.

 By using this registry, I can ensure that my software is compatible with the protocols and services used across the Internet.

 # TCP and UPD Flow stream

+I'd like to take a moment to explain the concept of TCP and UDP flow stream in my library.

+In networking, a flow stream refers to a sequence of packets that are transmitted between two devices.
+The flow stream is characterized by a unique combination of source and destination IP addresses, as well as source and destination port numbers.

+TCP and UDP are two of the most commonly used transport protocols in networking.
+TCP is a connection-oriented protocol, which means that a session is established between two devices before any data is transmitted.
+TCP flow streams are identified by the combination of the source and destination IP addresses, as well as source and destination port numbers, and a sequence number that is used to keep track of the packets in the stream.

+UDP, on the other hand, is a connectionless protocol, which means that data can be transmitted without first establishing a session.
+UDP flow streams are identified by the combination of the source and destination IP addresses, as well as source and destination port numbers.
+However, unlike TCP, UDP does not use sequence numbers to keep track of packets in a flow stream.

+In my library, I provide information on TCP and UDP flow streams as part of the network analysis features.
+This allows users to gain a better understanding of the flow of data between devices on their network, and to identify any potential issues or areas for optimization.

 ![image](https://user-images.githubusercontent.com/11525545/223887025-799aa3c9-8dc3-463c-9364-8cc118554e76.png)